oldmartijntje/Angular-Github-Pages-Scripts/README.md

     after making a new branch for each build, it switches back to this branch.
 If `BuilderMakeBranch` is set to `false`, this won't be needed to be accurately set.

+7. `GitRepo`

+    The path to your git repo, so that the last commit url will work

 ## testbuilder vs builder

 - [Navigator](#navigator)